Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Related Work

 Although not strictly a metric, another notable research direction estimates the perturbation of pedestrian movement as a variable to minimize ~\cite{hirose2023sacson, agrawal2024evaluating}.
 Despite its elegant simplicity, this approach is dependent on the number of people in the environment, and does not account for the context of the task nor the general perception of trajectory quality.
 Similarly, \cite{perez2014robot} learns a cost function over observations of real human motion interactions found in publicly available datasets, then uses that cost to determine a navigation controller.
 While this cost function could be used as a metric, this approach only considers the context of crossing pedestrians on a pavement and has the same shortcomings as~\cite{hirose2023sacson} and~\cite{agrawal2024evaluating}.

-Many \textbf{datasets} relevant to human trajectory modeling exist, but datasets which also include humans, robots and environmental data (such as a map or objects) are scarcer.
+Many \textbf{datasets} relevant to human trajectory modeling exist, but datasets which also include humans, robots and environmental data (such as a map or objects) are scarce.
 JRDB~\cite{martin2019jrdb}, THOR~\cite{thorDataset2019}, SCAND~\cite{scanddataset} and SACSoN~\cite{hirose2023sacson} are examples of such datasets.
 They provide raw sensor data from teleoperated or autonomous robot trajectories, and frequently include a video feed and 3D LiDAR or RGBD data.
 However, with the exception of THOR~\cite{thorDataset2019}, pedestrians are annotated as bounding boxes or 2D points \textit{without} orientation.
+Orientation can be very informative as it captures interaction intents~\cite{singamaneni2023survey}, even when humans are static.

-We found no datasets containing rated robot trajectories, so we chose for this paper to reuse and annotate existing datasets along with recording new additional data.
-Although THOR initially seemed a good fit for this purpose because it includes object annotations, oriented pedestrians and even human gaze orientation, we chose SACSON instead because of its scale.
-Nevertheless, as mentioned in the introduction, we combined synthetic data with this real data so we could vary the quality of the trajectories in order to reduce the bias of the learned metric.
+We found no datasets containing rated robot trajectories, so we chose to reuse and annotate existing datasets along with recording additional data.
+Although THOR includes over 60 minutes of recordings including object annotations, oriented pedestrians and human gaze orientation, we chose to integrate SACSON first because of its scale (75 hours of recordings) and variability (\textit{i.e.}, the trajectories in THOR were all recorded in the same space).
+As mentioned in the introduction, we combine synthetic data with real data to vary the quality of the trajectories in order to reduce the bias of the learned metric towards high scores.
+In this vein, it must be noted that the new trajectories that we recorded include robot behavior of lower quality than those in existing datasets, contributing to reducing the bias toward higher scores.